Skip to content

 The data serves as a warning for nations like Angola and Burundi.
 While Angola has a respectable legal score (13.67), its technical capacity of 1.78 suggests a lack of "boots on the ground" meaning there are laws against hacking, but no specialized units to catch the hackers.
 Similarly, Burundi’s technical score of zero highlights a total reliance on symbolic legislation without the infrastructure to back it up.

-Bottom Line: High scores are not won in parliament; they are built in the server rooms and command centers of agencies like ANSSI and BWCIRT.
+Bottom Line: High scores are not won in parliament; they are built in the server rooms and command centers of agencies like National Systems Security Agency(ANSSI) and Botswana Computer Incident Response Team(BWCIRT).

 Latest